MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-powerbi-business-central-apps.md

 ### <a name="message-there-are-no-enabled-reports-choose-select-report-to-see-a-list-of-reports-that-you-can-display"></a>Message: There are no enabled reports.
 Choose Select Report to see a list of reports that you can display.

 This message appears if the default report failed to deploy to your Power BI workspace.
 Or the report deployed but didn't successfully refresh.
-If this problem happens, navigate to the report in your Power BI workspace, select **Dataset** , **Settings** , and then manually update the credentials.
-Once the dataset successfully refreshes, navigate back to [!INCLUDE[prodshort](includes/prodshort.md)] and manually select the report from the **Select Reports** page.
+If this problem happens, navigate to the report in your Power BI workspace, select **Dataset**, **Settings**, and then manually update the credentials.
+Once the dataset successfully refreshes, navigate back to [!INCLUDE[prod_short](includes/prod_short.md)] and manually select the report from the **Select Reports** page.

-### <a name="you-need-a-power-bi-pro-license-to-install-the-prodshort-app-in-power-bi"></a>You need a Power BI Pro licence to install the [!INCLUDE[prodshort](includes/prodshort.md)] app in Power BI
+### <a name="you-need-a-power-bi-pro-license-to-install-the-prod_short-app-in-power-bi"></a>You need a Power BI Pro licence to install the [!INCLUDE[prod_short](includes/prod_short.md)] app in Power BI

 You need a [Power BI Pro licence](/power-bi/service-features-license-type) to share your content, and the people you share it with do too.
 The content must be in a workspace in a [Premium capacity](/power-bi/service-premium-what-is).
 For more information, see [Ways to share your work in Power BI](/power-bi/service-how-to-collaborate-distribute-dashboards-reports).